 So, what exactly is a hoodoo?
-A hoodoo is a skinny piece of rock (that’s usually quite tall) that almost looks like frozen liquid; like a rock that had been melted.
-Some people also refer to hoodoos as fairy chimneys, which is another popular term for them.
+A hoodoo is a skinny piece of rock (that’s usually quite tall) that almost looks like frozen liquid, like a rock that had been melted.
+Some people also refer to hoodoos as fairy chimneys, another popular term for them.

 Bryce Canyon National Park is one of the best spots in the USA to spot hoodoos.
 In fact, there are hundreds upon hundreds here.
 Even driving through Bryce Canyon City, you can’t help but spot them all around you.

 How to Get to Bryce Canyon National Park